edenlabllc/rmk/docs/configuration/secrets-management/secrets-management.md

 - `{{ requiredEnv "VAR_NAME" }}` – requires the specified environment variable as input.
 - `{{ prompt "VAR_NAME" }}` – prompts the user for interactive input.

-[//]: # (TODO EXAMPLE OF CALLING COMMAND WITH ENV EXPORT, HERE AND IN THE EXAMPLE BELOW)

 <details>
   <summary>Example <code>.spec.yaml.gotmpl</code> file</summary>